TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/01_lesson/do_now.md

 print(my_dictionary['dog'])
 print(my_dictionary.get('dog'))
 ```
-Write down what goes printed out.
+Write down what was printed out.
 What type is my_dictionary?

 2.Write a line of code that will print the definition of 'chair'.